 I don't have that problem myself, though it can be hard to grab a slimy northern pike with your bare hands.

-Fish grabbers are designed to either grab the body of the fish, like the picture to the right, or are designed to grab the fish's lips.
+Fish grabbers are designed to either grab the body of the fish or the fish's lips.

 If you aren't fishing on a boat or it isn't practical to have a cooler with ice in it, you will want to have something along to keep the fish alive until you are finished fishing.